IgorMarinhoArgollo/IgorMarinhoArgollo/README.md

   </details>

  ## 🤔 Who am I?
- I am a **Full Stack Web Developer** student ready to help you out.
+ I am a **Full Stack Web Developer** in training.
  <br>
- Civil engineer by degree who, due to passion for programming, decided, in June 2021, to make the career transition to become a Full Stack Web Developer. <br>
+ A civil engineer who decided to pursue his passion for programming and, in June 2021, started a career transition to become a Developer. <br>

 ## :phone: How to contact me?
  :envelope:<a mailto="igormarinhoargollo@gmail.com"> igormarinhoargollo@gmail.com<a> <br>